craftercms/docs/source/.new-ia/getting-started/windows/running-crafter-in-docker.rst

    |

 #.
-If you are a developer and want to use your local IDE and other tools, follow :ref:`this <configuring-crafter-on-docker-for-local-dev-tools>` documentation to configure your docker container to support access to your sites via local IDE.
+If you are a developer and want to use your local IDE and other tools, follow :ref:`this <newIa-configuring-crafter-on-docker-for-local-dev-tools>` documentation to configure your docker container to support access to your sites via local IDE.

 #.
 Go into the authoring folder, then start the container by running ``docker-compose up``